-54. Merchant promises to pay Home Trust and/or WePay, its successors and assigns fees for the Services set forth on the Website, and any other fees deemed applicable by Home Trust and/or WePay, including but not limited to Fees.
+55. Merchant promises to pay WePay, its successors and assigns fees for the Services set forthon the Website, and any other fees deemed applicable by WePay, including but not limited to Fees.
 Merchant waives any right to off-set against any of the Fees.
 There shall be added to all Fees an amount equal to all taxes, however designated, levied or based, including, without limitation, sales and use taxes imposed in connection with the Services.
-Merchant agrees that said Fees shall be paid from, and withdrawn by Home Trust and/or WePay from, the account designated by the Merchant on the Website.
-Failing which, Merchant agrees that Home Trust may withdraw said payment from the Settlement Account.
+Merchant agrees that said Fees shall be paid from, and withdrawn by WePay from, proceeds of Transactions.
+Failing which, Merchant agrees that WePay may withdraw said payment from the Settlement Account.

 Indemnification, Limitation on Liability and Exclusion of Special Damages

-61. Subject to the limitation of liability set out above, we agree to indemnify and hold you harmless from and against all losses, liabilities, damages and expenses claimed by a third party resulting from our or our employees' gross negligence or wilful misconduct in connection with this Agreement.
+62. Subject to the limitation of liability set out above, we agree to indemnify and hold you harmless from and against all losses, liabilities, damages and expenses claimed by a third partyresulting from our or our employees' gross negligence or willful misconduct in connection with this Agreement.